Alone we can do so little.

-The Niskayuna Central School District is committed to providing high-quality special education and support services for our resident students who qualify for such supports.
-Programs and services are coordinated by the district’s Office of Student Support Services, which encompasses the district’s Committees for Special Education at the preschool, elementary and secondary levels.
+Niskayuna Central School District is responsible for providing special education services to all students who qualify for such support.
+These services are coordinated by the district’s Special Education and Pupil Personnel Services Department (PPS), which encompasses the district’s Committees for Special Education at the preschool, elementary and secondary levels.
+PPS also oversees the district’s health(nurses), counseling and mental health (social workers, school psychologists, school counselors) services for all students who attend schools within our school district.

 Information for parents of students with disabilities